What is diabetic retinopathy?

 We work closely with local GPs and Hospital Eye Service colleagues to ensure timely referral and treatment for those requiring Hospital Eye Care.

 In line with national contracts the service went through a procurement exercise.
-Midlands Partnership NHS Foundation Trust (who currently provides the Staffordshire screening programme) was awarded the contract to deliver the combined Staffordshire and Shropshire Diabetic Eye Screening Programme going forward for the next 7 years.
+Midlands Partnership NHS Foundation Trust) was awarded the contract to deliver the combined Staffordshire and Shropshire Diabetic Eye Screening Programme going forward for the next 7 years.